-The LEED rating system is a nationally recognized system for rating the performance of buildings and to guide project design.
+The LEED rating system is a voluntary, consensus-based nationally standard for developing ((recognized system for rating the performance of)) high-performance, sustainable buildings and to guide project design.
 The LEED rating system components include sustainable site design; water efficiency; energy and atmosphere; indoor environmental quality; materials and resources; innovation in design and regional priorities.
 For those projects that are not eligible for LEED certification, the county's Green Building Team, comprised of representatives from the various county department that have capital projects, developed a Sustainable Infrastructure Scorecard and guidelines to help such projects achieve measurable green building goals.

-- F-216 King County capital facilities and county-funded projects should be designed and constructed using sustainable development practices, with consideration for long-term environmental and economic sustainability. - F-217 All eligible King County capital projects shall plan for and should achieve LEED Gold certification when the incremental cost impacts do not exceed the maximums allowed by King County code. - F-218 King County shall require those new county infrastructure projects ineligible for LEED certification to incorporate cost-effective sustainable development practices and document those practices by using the county's Sustainable Infrastructure Scorecard.
+F-216 King County capital facilities and county-funded projects should be designed and constructed using sustainable development practices, with consideration for long-term environmental and economic sustainability.

+F-217 All eligible King County capital projects shall plan for and should achieve LEED ((Geld)) Platinum certification level using the LEED rating system or the or the Sustainable Infrastructure Scorecard, or achieve the highest certification level using an approved alternative rating system, and apply minimum performance standards when the incremental cost impacts do not exceed the maximums allowed by King County code.

+((F-218 King County shall require those new county infrastructure projects ineligible for LEED certification to incorporate cost-effective sustainable development practices and document those practices by using the county's Sustainable Infrastructure Scorecard.))